mariosky/edx-platform/docs/en_us/course_authors/source/course_student.rst

 The information that edX collects from site registrants includes personal information that can be used to identify, contact, and locate individuals.
 This information is available to course authors for the students who are enrolled in their courses.

-Course authors should/must/are obligated to/? treat this information...
+Course authors should follow the policies established by their organizations and comply with the legal requirements of their locales to prevent public distribution or misuse of this information.

-**Question**: what suggestions can/should be made?
+**Question**: I just made this statement up.
+What guidance can/should we give, for immediate publication and in the future?

 .. _Accessing_student_data: